 Additional Adjustments.
 Contractor may also be entitled to an increase in Base Rates from time to time during the term of this Agreement to offset any substantiated change in conditions which increase the Contractor’s costs, including but not limited to, increases in disposal costs, increases in landfill fees, changes in the ordinances under which the Contractor is to operate, or changes in federal, state or local laws, rules or regulations.
 Documentation of such increases shall be submitted to the City upon the City’s request.

 CITY'S OBLIGATIONS:

-The City agrees to perform obligations required of the City pursuant to the terms of this Agreement, including, but not limited to, the following:
+The City agrees to perform the following obligations:

 The City shall designate the Contract Administrator, who shall communicate City decisions to Contractor on a timely basis from time to time as required under this Agreement;